opendungeon

 Game mechanics

-opendungeon separates deterministic rules from presentation.
-Movement, combat rolls, loot, quest state, NPC interactions, and floor events all run through the game session layer so terminal UI, headless tests, and future network sync can share the same rules.
+opendungeon keeps the dungeon rules consistent across solo and co-op play.
+Movement, combat rolls, loot, quest state, NPC interactions, and floor events all resolve through the same game rules.

 Deterministic state